planetlearning/planetlearning.github.io/pages/vi/firststeps.md

 3. [Vagrant Tutorial](#!./pages/vi/vagrant.md)
   **Vagrant** is an open-source software product for building and maintaining portable virtual software development environments.
 In th is step, you will learn about how to interact with Vagrant through the command-line interface.

+## Step 4 - Keeping Fork Updated

+Follow the directions at [Git Repositories](gitrepositories.md) to keep your username.github.io and your local repository up to date.